 Crowned Seahorse

-This marine aquarium fish is known as Crowned Seahorse and the correct latin name is Hippocampus coronatus.
-The family that this fish belongs to is called the Seahorse family. (e) It's origin is Northwest Pacific Ocean. (e)
+This species is known as Crowned Seahorse and the correct latin name is Hippocampus coronatus.
+The family that this marine fish species belongs to is called the Seahorse family. (e) Origin of this fish is Northwest Pacific Ocean. (e)

 Character and suggestions regarding care